swpecht/swpecht.github.io/projects/racoon/README.md

 * move units
 * have units attack

-Each unit can have a move and attack action every turn Each player locks their move and attack action for every unit -- then both are executed simultaneously -- can occupy the same space
+Each unit can have a move or attack every turn -- but there is some damage that is passively done

+Each player locks their move and attack action for every unit -- then both are executed simultaneously -- can occupy the same space
 Cannot have own units occupy the same space